-- 1 Press the Menu Select button directly below Optn while viewing the message. - 3 Perform one of the following actions: - ~ or ~ to scroll through the address list and highlight the required address. - or to [Other Recpnt] and press the Menu Select button below Edit.
+- 1 Press the Menu Select button directly below Optn while viewing the message. - 2 ∧ or ∨ to Send Message and press the Menu Select button directly below Sel. - 3 Perform one of the following actions: - ~ or ~ to scroll through the address list and highlight the required address. - or to [Other Recpnt] and press the Menu Select button below Edit.
 When a blinking cursor appears in the Enter Address screen, use the keypad to type the address entry. - 4 Press the Menu Select button below Send or the PTT button to send the message.